BAMresearch/wildfire_prop_database/README.md

 ![Workflow of extracting the burned area](./imgs_readme/workflow_image_to_polygon.png)

-Te code folder contains a Jupyter notebook with a working example, the necessary images, as well as the utility functions used for the process.
+The code folder contains a Jupyter notebook with a working example, the necessary images, as well as the utility functions used for the process.